 However, the global progress for the representation of women in senior leadership positions has stalled.
 Women currently hold 29% of senior leadership positions – the same as last year.
 In Vietnam the percentage is slightly higher at 32% with the most common positions HR Director (36%) and CFO (32%).

 Francesca Lagerberg, global leader, Grant Thornton International Ltd says: “It is extremely encouraging to see deliberate action taking place as mid-market businesses ramp up activities that encourage progress and accessibility to leadership positions for women.
 2018 saw a sharp rise in the representation of women at a senior level after significant changes in the social climate of the western world however, this year’s numbers have levelled off once again highlighting that change at the top is glacial.”

 With many mid-market businesses now being intentional in their efforts to boost equality, markets may start to see more women in leadership positions over the coming years as initiatives are embedded and begin to show results.

-Mr Kenneth Atkinson, Executive Chairman of Grant Thornton Vietnam says: “If we want to continue seeing female representation trend upwards in senior positions, more deliberate action needs to be taken and leaders will play a critical role.
-Policies that address equal opportunity in career development, bias in recruitment and flexible working can’t just be a nice to have.
-To achieve meaningful progress, they must be adhered to, enforced and regularly revisited to assess their effectiveness and when that is combined with real commitment from senior leadership, you begin creating a truly inclusive culture.”
+Ms Valerie Teo, Tax Partner, Grant Thornton Vietnam says: “If we want to continue to see more women in senior positions, businesses need to be intentional.
+Policies that ensure diversity of thought at the decision-making table, that address equal opportunity in career development and bias in recruitment and develop inclusive cultures can’t just be a nice to have – they are a must.
+Once implemented, these policies must be enforced and regularly reassessed to judge their effectiveness.
+When that is combined with real commitment from senior leadership, only then will real transformational change take place.”

 Further enquiries, please contact: